Linear and nonlinear stability of rate-and-state faults: Linear stability of spatially uniform and non-uniform steady states of sliding

-in which $L$ remains dimensional and the ratio $L/L_b$ can be considered as a dimensionless fault half-length.
-We recognize (\ref{eq:eig2}) as the eigenvalue problem examined by \emph{Uenishi and Rice} [2003], for which the combination $k L/L_b$ corresponds to the eigenvalue $\lambda$ in that work.
-This eigenvalue has a discrete spectrum with a countably infinite number of values, the lowest three of which are $(kL/L_b)_1=0.57888694...$, $(k L/L_b)_2=1.3773774...$, and $(k L/L_b)_3=2.1584005...$ (see Appendix \ref{app:URsoln} for numerical solution).
+The results of the preceding subsection establishing a critical wavelength for an unbounded fault are known and were established by {\it Rice and Ruina} [1983].
+We now look to examine a novel case, in which a finite rate-weakening region $|x|<L$ is surrounded by a region $|x|\geq L$ that steadily slides at a rate $V_{pl}$: This configuration may be thought of as a creeping region that encloses an asperity of size $2L$, for which are interested in the response to perturbations about steady-state sliding (\ref{eq:Vo1}) within $|x|<L$.
+For this case the dimensionless form of $\mathcal{L}$ is \begin{linenomath*} \end{linenomath*} and we may subsequently non-dimensionalize distance as $x/L\Rightarrow x$ such that the eigenvalue problem (\ref{eq:eig}) becomes \begin{linenomath*} \end{linenomath*} in which $L$ remains dimensional and the ratio $L/L_b$ can be considered as a dimensionless fault half-length.
+We recognize (\ref{eq:eig2}) as the eigenvalue problem examined by {\it Uenishi and Rice} [2003], for which the combination $k L/L_b$ corresponds to the eigenvalue $\lambda$ in that work.
+This eigenvalue has a discrete spectrum with a countably infinite number of values, the lowest three of which are $(kL/L_b)_1=0.57888694...$, $(k L/L_b)_2=1.3773774...$, and $(k L/L_b)_3=2.1584005...$ (see \ref{app:URsoln} for numerical solution).
 To determine the critical value of $L$ above which the fault is linearly unstable, $L_c$, the salient eigenvalue is the smallest one.
-Since linear instability is incipient when $k=k_c$, $L_c$ can be expressed as
+Since linear instability is incipient when $k=k_c$, $L_c$ can be expressed as \begin{linenomath*} \end{linenomath*} The eigenfunction corresponding to the leading eigenvalue can be simply and accurately approximated as [{\it Viesca and Dublanchet}, 2019] \begin{linenomath*} \end{linenomath*} We note that the critical distances for both cases of uniform sliding, $L_c$ and $\lambda_c$, scale with $L_{b-a}$, with the respective prefactors differing by $O(1)$.
+Thus the implicit use by the modeling community of $\lambda_c$ in estimating critical fault dimensions appears to be a justifiable, if imprecise, calculation.
+As we will observe in the following section \ref{sec:finuni}, this expectation turns to be wrong when the loading is such that the baseline sliding is strongly non-uniform.